kahkengwong/CEP-IP_Framework/README.md

 - Modeling of _TRPM4_ with the relevant gene sets by GAMs with PRSS and REML, and optimizing parameters $k$, $\lambda$, and $\gamma$ (the $\gamma$ parameter is manually set and it affects $\lambda$, validated qualitatively via visualizations and quantitatively by 10-fold CV).
 - Ensuring interpretability by validating and visualizing the modeling process.

 Key findings include robust modeling of _TRPM4_ expression with validated $k$, $\lambda$, and $\gamma$ parameters, alongside detailed interpretations of GAM, PRSS, and REML mechanisms.
-A manuscript is in preparation for submission to a Q1 journal, with example results to be shared here upon acceptance.
+A manuscript is in preparation for submission to a Q1 journal (expected submission month: April 2025), with example results to be shared here upon acceptance.

 ---